AgnieszkaStasiak123/Snake/README.md

 Introduction

 First ever private git project, first attempt to make game in JS.
-Snake from YT tutorial, but I want to keep upgradeing it more and more.
+Snake from YT tutorial, but I want to keep upgrading it more and more.